Applicants for first-year class admission in the college must meet the following academic requirements prior to matriculation:

 Note: All supplemental materials must be received before the Committee on Admissions can make a final decision regarding acceptance.

 The College of Osteopathic Medicine issues acceptance on a rolling basis.
 Applicants may also be placed in a wait list category for future consideration, as openings become available after the class is filled.
 Upon acceptance, a NON-REFUNDABLE $1,500 Enrollment Confirmation Deposit is required to confirm a place in the class.

-Please contact the Office of Admissions for application materials.
+Please contact the Office of Admissions for more information.
 The following is required:

 For further information, please contact:

 Hannah and Charles Serota Academic Center, Room 203